 A few of the Council's functions remain to be commenced by the Minister for Education including Section 39 which relates to teachers' ongoing professional learning.
 In advance of the commencement of that section, the Council published Cosán, the National Framework for Teachers' Learning to promote professional learning, and guide teachers' engagement in it.
-We have also made available a series of resources to support teachers in being lifelong learners.
-This includes an online library, through which all registered teachers have free access to the full text of over 500 books and 2,000 journals, and a collection of learning resources which are curated under each of the six Cosán Learning Areas.
-The Council particularly promotes collaborative learning, and one of the ways in which we do this is by funding a Researchers in Residence Scheme through which schools are partnered with HEI-based researchers to collaboratively explore, apply and learn from research.
-In addition, we host research events to support and promote shared learning.
+Cosán is a flexible framework that recognises the importance of individual circumstances and school contexts and the many different ways that teachers learn.
+To support teachers in being lifelong learners, the Council provides all registered teachers with free access to an online library, with access to the full text of over 500 eBooks and 2,000 journals.
+The Council particularly promotes collaborative learning, and one of the ways in which we do this through the John Coolahan Research Support Framework.
+The Framework offers funding support to teachers and others conducting new research or exploring existing research in their practice.
+The Framework places a strong emphasis on research activities that strengthen the links between research, policy and practice and promotes shared learning.